 If this setting is not configured here, the value from the .ini file is used.

-If this setting is not configured here or in the .ini file, automatic configuration is turned on.
-In this case, Profile Management settings might change if the environment changes.
+If this setting is not configured here or in the .ini file, automatic configuration is turned on so Profile Management settings might change if the environment changes.

 Log off user if a problem is encountered